Matthewalvarado25/configure-ad/README.md

-Run the script and observe the accounts being created
+Run the script and see the accounts that are being created

 ![image](https://github.com/user-attachments/assets/1a3d4cc5-1f11-4d67-acf8-2557ce85df36)